Indomilk Arena

-Indomilk Arena (formerly Benteng Taruna Stadium) or Sports Center Kelapa Dua Stadium (on AFC competitions) is a multi-purpose stadium in Kelapa Dua, Tangerang Regency, Banten, Indonesia.
+Indomilk Arena (formerly Benteng Taruna Stadium) or Kelapa Dua Sports Centre Stadium (for AFC competitions) is a multi-purpose stadium in Kelapa Dua, Tangerang Regency, Banten, Indonesia.
 It is used as the home venue for Persita Tangerang of Liga Indonesia.

 The stadium's name, for sponsorship reason, is named after Indomilk, a dairy subsidiary of Indofood.
-For FIFA international matches, it is alternatively referred as Sport Centre Kelapa Dua Stadium due to FIFA's sponsorship policy.
+For FIFA international matches, it is alternatively referred as Kelapa Dua Sports Centre Stadium due to FIFA's sponsorship policy.

 Naming

 In 2021, Persita Tangerang officially changed the name of the Benteng Taruna Stadium to Indomilk Arena.
 The stadium name change was made after an agreement with their main sponsor, PT Indofood Sukses Makmur.
 The commercialization of the stadium name is the first in Indonesian football.
 In international football, the use of stadium names for commercial purposes is very common, for example, Arsenal's Emirates Stadium, Manchester City's Etihad Stadium or Bayern Munich's Allianz Arena.

 Indofood itself is one of the companies that is the main sponsor for many teams in the Indonesian League.
 There are nine clubs that display the name Indofood on the front page of their jerseys, including Persita Tangerang.

-During FIFA and AFC international competitions, where the usage of commercialized name is disallowed under current regulation, the stadium is referred as the Sport Centre Kelapa Dua Stadium.
+During FIFA and AFC international competitions, where the usage of commercialized name is disallowed under current regulation, the stadium is referred as the Kelapa Dua Sports Centre Stadium.
 This neutralized name was first used during the 2026 AFC Women's Asian Cup qualification from 29 June – 5 July 2025.

 Facilities

-The stadium is the main arena of Tangerang Kelapa Dua Sport Center, which consists of this stadium, a sport center/gymnasium, basketball arena, a wall for climbing, a softball and baseball field.
+The stadium is the main arena of Kelapa Dua Sports Centre, which consists of this stadium, a sport center/gymnasium, basketball arena, a wall for climbing, a softball and baseball field.
 The stadium is designed for a capacity of 30,000.
 The construction started in 2014 and finished in 2018, and it was renovated in 2024 to a new capacity of 15,000 with single-seat configuration.